We detail the essential renting documents for landlords and where you can get them to make sure you are prepared for any eventuality.

 You may though, want to still rent to these tenants.
 In this scenario it is a good idea to get a co-signer on the lease (normally a parent or carer) who will take legal responsibility for the lease agreement should the tenant for any reason not pay rent.

 To avoid the frustrating scenario of arguing with a tenant about the damage done during the tenancy a thorough walk-through is a good idea.
 This rental inspection report acts as a checklist and reports to help you carefully document the condition of the property from the beginning of the tenancy.

-It is well worth going through this report with the tenant so they can make any notes on the properties condition that you might have missed.
+It is well worth going through this report with the tenant so they can make any notes on the property’s condition that you might have missed.

-It is also well worth adding photo evidence to this document will help avoid disputes over property condition when the tenant moves out as well as act as legal proof should a dispute arise.
+It is also well worth adding photo evidence to this landlord document will help avoid disputes over property conditions when the tenant moves out as well as act as legal proof should a dispute arise.

 Occasionally a tenant will need to sublet a property.
 This could be for any number of reasons, they are going abroad for an extended period, for example.

 As a landlord, you don’t have to allow this, but if you do decide to allow tenants to sublet, you’ll want to create a sublease document that will clarify who is going to live (or work) in the property and who will be responsible for the rent.

 Another must-have rental document for landlords.
 This notice is used when the landlord and/or tenant have decided to end the rental contract.
 It is the legal equivalent of telling a tenant to leave as soon as the lease expires.